nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

 Entries_HWMark(uint32, range 1 to UINT32_MAX, default 100000)
     The point at which object cache entries will start being reused.

+Chunks_HWMark(uint32, range 1 to UINT32_MAX, default 100000)
+    The point at which dirent cache chunks will start being reused.

 LRU_Run_Interval(uint32, range 1 to 24 * 3600, default 90)
     Base interval in seconds between runs of the LRU cleaner thread.